IcGiveup/mini-eco-nextjs/README.md

 GitHub Repository:
 https://github.com/IcGiveup/mini-eco-nextjs

-📌 Project Overview
+📌 About This Project

-This project is a Mini E-Commerce Frontend built using Next.js (App Router) and React with TypeScript as part of a technical evaluation task.
+I built this Mini E-Commerce frontend as part of a technical evaluation task for a Frontend Developer Intern position.

-The goal of this project was to design a clean, scalable, and responsive frontend application while following proper folder structure and reusable component patterns.
+The goal was to create a clean, responsive, and well-structured application using Next.js and React.
+While building this project, I focused on writing organized code, separating logic properly, and keeping the UI simple but professional.

-It demonstrates:

-Dynamic routing using Next.js App Router
+🛠 What I Implemented

+Product listing page with image, title, price, and short description

-Client-side filtering (category & price range)
+Dynamic filtering by category and price range

-Pagination logic
+Pagination

+Product details page using dynamic routing

-Loading skeleton implementation
+Loading skeleton for better user experience

 Proper error handling

-Fully responsive UI using Tailwind CSS
+Fully responsive layout (mobile, tablet, desktop)

-Clean code structure with reusable components

-🛠 Tech Stack
+⚙️ Tech Stack

-Next.js 16 (App Router)
+Next.js (App Router)

 React